 Sign up for the Cook's Country Dinner Tonight newsletter

 10 ingredients.
 45 minutes.
 Quick, easy, and fresh weeknight recipes.

 Whether you’re driving cross-country or a taking a day trip across state lines, your snack selection should get just as much love as your road trip itinerary.
 Here are our favorite snacks to bring with us on the road.

 If microwave popcorn is what you’ve become accustomed to, you owe it to yourself to revisit stovetop popcorn.
 It’s not much more work; all of our popcorn recipes require only two steps.
 Keep it simple with our Buttered Popcorn recipe or spice it up with our other varieties.

-Our Buttermilk Ranch Popcorn recipe is the perfect companionship for a trip out west.
-Personally, we wouldn’t mind some Cinnamon-Malt Popcorn along the ride for a romantic getaway.
+Our Buttermilk Ranch Popcorn recipe is the perfect companion for a trip out West.
+Personally, we wouldn’t mind taking some Cinnamon-Malt Popcorn along the ride for a romantic getaway.
 Parmesan-Pepper Popcorn is a kid-pleasing snack, and our Sriracha-Lime Popcorn is packed with just the right amount of heat to keep you alert on the road!